avemio-digital/German-RAG-SELF-HOSTED-AI-STARTER-KIT/README.md

 quickly get started with building self-hosted AI workflows.

 avemio-digital only adjusted the pull command to pull [avemio/GRAG-PHI-3.5-MINI-4B-MERGED-HESSIAN-AI-Q8_0-GGUF](https://huggingface.co/avemio/GRAG-PHI-3.5-MINI-4B-MERGED-HESSIAN-AI-Q8_0-GGUF) instead of llama-3.2.
-Additionally we have added Node-Templates you can import in your self-hosted AI Starter Kit powered by GRAG-Models for synthetic data generation.
+Additionally we have added Node-Template that will be imported in your self-hosted AI Starter Kit powered by GRAG-Models for synthetic data generation.
 Please refer to the [GRAG_Data_Generation_Workflows.json](https://github.com/avemio-digital/GRAG-self-hosted-ai-starter-kit/blob/main/GRAG_Data_Generation_Workflows.json)

 > [!TIP]
 > [Read the announcement](https://blog.n8n.io/self-hosted-ai/)